opalh/DummyAPIProject/README.md

 ETL Overview using Airflow:
 1. Read the data using the api, and clean and transform the data.
 Return the new dataframes (users, posts, comments ).
 2. Loading data into BigQuery.
 Receive the dataframes as input and load the data using google.cloud bigquery package.
+3. Use BigQueryCheckOperator to run some queries in Big Query to check the results.
-3. Use Data Studio to create dashboards with insides and data analysis, using Big Query tables created in the previews step.
+4. Use Data Studio to create dashboards with insides and data analysis, using Big Query tables created in the previews step.

-Orchestrate this creating a DAG for Airflow (Cloud Composer) with the python scripts describe in step 1 and 2.
+Orchestrate this creating a DAG for Airflow (Cloud Composer) with the python scripts describe in step 1 - 3.